2020 League Charter

 In determining the draft order, team placement will be handled in reverse order of win-loss percentage from the previous year using all tie-breaker methods.
 The league champion and runner-up always draft last and next-to-last respectively in each round.

 After teams have been initially reduced to 53 man rosters, there will be a “Supplemental Draft” consisting of the remaining free agents.
 The supplemental draft pool will consist of undrafted players from the recently completed Rookie Draft and players cut by live teams in reaching the initial 53 man roster maximums.
 The time and date of this draft will be announced to the league.
 This draft is conducted by the Commissioner.
 Each team wishing to participate sends a list of players in order of preference to the Commissioner via email.

-There is no limit to the number of players a Supplemental list may have.
+There is no limit to the number of players on a supplemental list.
 However, the maximum number of players a team can draft in the Supplemental Draft will be the greater of:

 One of the primary purposes of the supplemental draft is to help teams meet positional minimums.
 Accordingly, supplemental draft picks cannot be traded nor are the players acquired through the supplemental draft are allowed to be traded.
 The Supplemental Draft order will be the same as the recently completed Rookie Draft.
 Once the Supplemental Draft is complete, a list of players selected and thus added to rosters will be published to the league.
 At this point, the 53-man maximum roster limit would be temporarily lifted.
 The final deadline will be provided where teams must make their final cuts to reach the 53-man roster maximums and meet all positional minimums and maximums.